Need help? We are available to speak to you 7 days a weekRead More

 The processing times for Partner visas differ depending on whether you choose to apply onshore or offshore.
 The Department of Home Affairs website currently states that:

-Tip: Submitting a complete application prepared with the help of immigration lawyers can significantly reduce these processing times.
+Tip: Submitting a decision ready application with the help of immigration lawyers can significantly reduce these processing times.

 The Department of Home Affairs is the primary source of official, up-to-date information on Australian partner visas.
-Please refer to the official Department website for the most current processing times.
+Please refer to the official Department website for the most current 50th and 90th percentile processing times, which show how long 50% and 90% of recently decided applications took to finalise.

 Our team of experienced migration lawyers is here to guide you every step of the way.
 We understand the complexities of the visa process and can help you create a strong and compelling application that maximises your chances of approval.
 You do not need to navigate this journey alone; contact us today to get started.